ParaCoToUl/noarr-pipelines/docs/cuda-pipelines.md

 Noarr pipelines by itself provides only the framework for building pipelines, but does not integrate with any GPGPU framework.
 The *cuda pipelines* extension integrates it with CUDA.

-To use the extension you need to include it and then register it:
+To use the extension, we need to include it and then register it:

 ```cpp
 #include <noarr/cuda-pipelines.hpp>